ValdoAndrade/UK-supermarket-industry-/README.md

 The fresh food category is consistently a core own brand focus across all supermarkets.

 ## Recomendations
-Despite Aldi, be the supermarket with the lowest average product price, they can explore introducing products in the Home category products to  attract more customers and also compete with the other supermarkets that are currently present in this market.
+Aldi can aim to increase its own-brand penetration in the Home category by 10%.
+This would allow the supermarket to capture additional market share in a category where competitors like Tesco (25.4% own-brand penetration) and Sainsbury’s (13.9%) currently have a strong presence.
+Therefore, this measure would attract more customers and also compete with the other supermarkets that are currently present in this market.
-The retailers should evaluate why drinks are the category that have the highest prices and implement promotional strategies to improve the competetiveness in this category.
+The retailers should evaluate why drinks are the category that have the highest prices and implement promotional strategies to improve the competitiveness in this category.
 Also they could reevaluate their pack sizes in order to make the prices look more affordable.
 Supermarkets like Morrisons and Sainsburys should promote more often their own brands as they offer significant lower prices and can help to drive a better value perception amongst consumers.
 According to the findings ASDA and Morrisons should consider expand their own brand presence in HOME  because  TESCO has 25.425 of own-brand in Home and Sainsburys has 13.96%.